Abolfazl-Younesi/MoTiCPS/README.md

 ## Requirements
-- **iFogSim**: Some simulations may require the iFogSim simulator for fog computing, a Java-based tool.
+- **iFogSim**: simulations may require the iFogSim simulator for fog computing, a Java-based tool.

 ## Installation